 This is the first time in my history with this struggle that I've seriously considered therapy.
 It's not that I'm adverse to help, but I have trust, security (and financial) issues.
 Finding help always seems so daunting.
 It still does but I think I just have to do it.
 But I have to add, just because I write it here does not mean it will definitely happen.
 I'm working really hard right now at what I know I can do to address this problem.
-And there is a lot available to me on limited funds.
+And there isn't a lot available to me on limited funds.

 This bout of anxiety reminded me of my breakdown after the Appalachian Trail.
 It reminded me of the summer I couldn't write because of my anxiety.
 It took me back to places I thought I'd moved through.